GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-• If neither birth parent has the same gene change found in their child, the chance of having another child with the syndrome is on average 1 percent.
-This 1 percent chance is higher than that for the general population.
-The increase in risk is due to the very unlikely chance that more of the mother’s egg cells or the father’s sperm cells carry the same change in the gene.
+• If neither biological parent has the same genetic variant found in their child, the chance of having another child who has the syndrome is on average 1 percent.
+This 1 percent chance is higher than the chance of the general population.
+The increase in risk is due to the very unlikely chance that more of the mother’s egg cells or the father’s sperm cells carry the same genetic variant.

-• If one birth parent has the same gene change found in their child, the chance of having another child with the syndrome is 50 percent.
+• If one biological parent has the same genetic variant found in their child, the chance of having another child who has the syndrome is 50 percent

 Scientists and doctors have only just begun to study PHF21A-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: